luciad/typescript-documentation/README.md

     You can also omit language to get non-highlighted code in a box.

+    Do not put HTML tags inside code fragments.
+This could mess up formatting and won't work anyways.

     Note: for inline code, you can just use HTML tags: `<code>` and `</code>`

     ### l/td specific tags